openfga/js-sdk/README.md

 ### Pull Requests

-All changes made to this repo will be overwritten on the next generation, so we kindly ask that you send all pull requests related to the SDKs to the [sdk-generator repo](https://github.com/openfga/sdk-generator) instead.
+While we accept Pull Requests on this repository, the SDKs are autogenerated so please consider additionally submitting your Pull Requests to the [sdk-generator](https://github.com/openfga/sdk-generator) and linking the two PRs together and to the corresponding issue.
+This will greatly assist the OpenFGA team in being able to give timely reviews as well as deploying fixes and updates to our other SDKs as well.

 ## Author